 - Subtotal hysterectomy involves removal of your womb but not your cervix.

-- Radical hysterectomy (also called Wertheim's hysterectomy) involves your whole womb, cervix, Fallopian tubes and ovaries, part of the vagina and lymph glands being removed.
+- Radical hysterectomy (also called Wertheim's hysterectomy) involves your womb, cervix, Fallopian tubes and ovaries, part of the vagina and lymph glands being removed.
 This operation is done for cancer.

 Will my ovaries be removed?